Mongolian Malls and Mechanics

 We needed more camping supplies so we stopped at a building called the PC Mall.
 It was full of little food and clothing stalls, but the best thing we discovered was tha the ‘mall’ had free wifi!
 We went back out to the car and got our laptops and promptly sat on the floor and took advantage of a commodity more rare than tarmac in Mongolia – internet.

-Unfortunately this is when I learned that my website had been infected with malware.
+Unfortunately, this is when I learned that my website had been infected with malware.
 Shit.
-I had a message from Candice of SMAC who had been maintaining my website while I was offline saying that the site was infected and unusable.
+I had a message from Candice of SMAC, who had been maintaining my website while I was offline, saying that the site was infected and unusable.
 I’m not a techie person anyway – but trying to troubleshoot anything in the middle of Mongolia while sitting on the floor of a mall surrounded by a crowd was going to be impossible.
 So I called upon my IT expert – Warren Talbot from MWL Development – a fellow eternal traveler, career breaker, and blogger.
-He was on the issues right away and worked with Candice and Cailin to get everything resolved while I kept driving towards Arvaikher.
+He was on the issues right away and worked with Candice and Cailin to get everything resolved while I kept driving toward Arvaikher.

-If you are going to do a trip like this as a blogger – then having a great ‘team on the ground’ is necessary and I thank my lucky stars for Warren and the ladies of SMAC.
+If you are going to make a trip like this as a blogger, then having a great ‘team on the ground’ is necessary, and I thank my lucky stars for Warren and the ladies of SMAC.

 I took off driving out of Arvaikher as we had decided that we would try to get as far as we could before the sun went down.
 Arvaikher would be our last major town and drop off point before Ulaanbaatar; the finish was near…we could all feel it.

-We bumped around on the horrible roads outside of Byankhongor through the mountains and found a great little camping space glowing in the setting sun and dotted with purple wild flowers.
+We bumped around on the horrible roads outside of Byankhongor through the mountains and found a great little camping space glowing in the setting sun and dotted with purple wildflowers.
 Perfect.
-However when we got out, we realized that I had gotten yet another flat tire.
+However, when we got out, we realized that I had gotten yet another flat tire.
 Ugh.
-I am bad luck for tires.
+I have bad luck with the tires.

-However as a well oiled team after 5 weeks of traveling together we all knew our jobs well.
-As Deb and I set up camp and got the water boiling Dave once again changed the tire; a process he was becoming all too familiar with.
+However, as a well-oiled team, after five weeks of traveling together, we all knew our jobs well.
+As Deb and I set up camp and got the water boiling, Dave once again changed the tire, a process he was becoming all too familiar with.

 That night we had a visit by a local couple on a motorcycle who came to watch us eat our pasta and simply sit and smile at us.
 We finished off with a night cap of vodka and peering once again at the spectacular Milky Way.
 I was dreaming of what it would feel like to finish this adventure…it was so near now.